BeanstalkFarms/Beanstalk-Landing/content/posts/basin-beanft-collection.md

 ---
 ![](/assets/uploads/basin-beanfts.png)

 Last month [the BeaNFT DAO voted to introduce the Basin BeaNFT Collection](https://snapshot.org/#/beanft.eth/proposal/0x9633898c24f0b05188d81082216384e6025c87e7c73b4cdacaa061c552662ed8) that would coincide with the launch of Basin and the integration of the BEAN:ETH Well in the Silo.
-The [Basin Integration BIP](https://snapshot.org/#/beanstalkdao.eth/proposal/0x98fbf0e9a3fe3054679fefb544fd57cd4df1f85b03edeecd1a06ccefdd4d1def) has now been proposed and is scheduled to end on August 30, 2023.
+The [Basin Integration BIP](https://snapshot.org/#/beanstalkdao.eth/proposal/0x98fbf0e9a3fe3054679fefb544fd57cd4df1f85b03edeecd1a06ccefdd4d1def) has been proposed and is scheduled to end on August 30, 2023.

 The previous BeaNFT collections can be found on OpenSea, with their respective announcements: